Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 • Hot Season: Mid-February to Mid-May.
 April is the hottest month.

-Water Clarity in Thailand for Snorkeling
+Tours in Thailand for Snorkeling

 Beaches, Koh Chang, Thailand

-Our top Thai beach picks are stunningly beautiful and incredibly relaxing…but they are not necessarily the best for snorkeling right from the shoreline.
 That said, there are ample snorkeling tours for each of our recommended beaches.
-The full day boating adventures whisk visitors to clear waters where they search for marine life on coral reefs under the sea.
+These boating adventures whisk you away to clear waters to search for marine life on coral reefs under the sea.

 Where To Stay on Thailand’s Best Beaches